stellio-hub/stellio-docs/docs/user/authentication_and_authorization.md

 ### Add rights on entities for a Stellio User

-This endpoint allows an user to give rights on entities it is admin of.
+This endpoint allows an user to give rights on entities it is admin or owner of.

 The rights will be given to another user or group.
 It is necessary to provide the `sub` of the target user or group (and not the pseudo entity id of an user or group).